Stage 1: rear-facing seats

 Make sure the harness straps are at or just below your child’s shoulders.

-When should you move your child from a rear-facing car seat to a forward-facing car seat?
+When to move your child from a rear-facing seat to a forward-facing seat

 Rear-facing is the safest position for your child.
 Even if your provincial or territorial regulations allow you to move to a forward-facing seat, your child should keep using rear-facing seats as long as possible.

 When your child outgrows his or her infant seat, moving to a convertible seat will allow your child to stay seated rear-facing longer.
 It is okay if your child’s legs touch the vehicle seat back.

 Contact Motor Vehicle Safety

 Telephone:1-800-333-0371 (toll-free), 613-998-8616 (Ottawa region)

 - Choosing a child car seat or booster seat